ryasmi/rulr/readme.md

 // Install it with `npm i rulr` import * as rulr from 'rulr'

-// In Rulr, a rule is a function that takes unknown input and returns known valid output. function constrainToPositiveNumber(input: unknown) {
+// A rule takes unknown input and returns valid output. function constrainToPositiveNumber(input: unknown) {
 	if (typeof input === 'number' && input >= 0) {
-		// Rulr's `constrain` function can guarantee your data will be validated at runtime. return rulr.constrain<'Positive Number', number>(input)
+		// Rulr's `constrain` function guarantees data will be validated at runtime. return rulr.constrain<'Positive Number', number>(input)
 	}
-	// If the input is invalid, just throw an error.
 	// You can throw `rulr.ValidationErrors` to return many errors. throw new Error('expected positive number')
-	// Consider creating your own error class for specific errors.
-	// You can catch errors and use `instanceof` to translate them into different languages.
 }

-// Rulr can turn your rules into static types to avoid duplicating information. type PositiveNumber = rulr.Static<typeof constrainToPositiveNumber>
+// Rulr can turn rules into types to avoid duplicating information. type PositiveNumber = rulr.Static<typeof constrainToPositiveNumber>

 // Compile-time error.